suha-nathan/learning-resource-aggregator/README.md

 - Tags and categorizes content programmatically
 - Stores resources in MongoDB with a flexible schema
 - Runs scheduled fetch/update jobs via a containerized Python service
-- Built with Docker Compose for easy local development and testing
+- Built with Docker Compose for local development and testing

 ## Project Structure